Makozo Chikote

 Makozo Chikote is a Zambian politician.
-He is the current Minister of Energy of Zambia and the member of parliament for Luampa Constituency.
-He is the member of United Party for National Development (UPND).
+He was the Minister of Energy in Zambia from 20 July 2024 to 15 May 2026 and the Minister of Fisheries and Livestock from 17 September 2021 to 19 July 2024.
+He was also the member of parliament for Luampa Constituency from August 2016 to May 2026.
+He is a member of United Party for National Development (UPND).
 He was born on 25 May 1975 in Zambia.
 He holds Bachelor's Degree and Certificate in Diplomatic Practice Protocol and Public Relations.
-He was previously the Minister of Fisheries and Livestock.